Andy Dick: Legal issues

 On January 23, 2010, Dick was arrested at about 4:00a.m. at a bar in Huntington, West Virginia, on suspicion of sexual abuse after reportedly groping a bartender and a patron.
 He was released from jail after pleading not guilty and posting $60,000 bail.
 On June 29, 2011, a Cabell County Grand Jury formally indicted Dick for two counts of first-degree sexual abuse.
 Dick pleaded not guilty during a formal arraignment in Cabell County Circuit Court, Huntington, on July 29, 2011.
 Judge Paul Ferrell set a trial date of January 17, 2012.
 After several delays, on May 21, 2012, Dick was given a six-month pre-trial diversion.
 An assistant prosecutor said the agreement stated the criminal charges would be dismissed if Dick would stay out of legal trouble for six months.
 Dick completed the pre-trial diversion program and the charges were dismissed.
 In January 2012, the two alleged victims filed a civil suit against Dick for unspecified damages.

 In June 2018, Dick was charged with misdemeanor sexual battery and battery for allegedly groping a woman in April that year.
 In October 2019, Dick pleaded not guilty to charges he grabbed an Uber driver by the genitals.
 He was convicted and sentenced to 90 days in jail in November 2022.
 After his release, he was required to register as a sex offender and attend 52 sessions of Alcoholics Anonymous, pay restitution to the victim, receive mental-health counseling, and attend sessions of Sexual Compulsives Anonymous.

 On June 29, 2021, Dick was arrested for felony assault with a deadly weapon; he was released from jail on June 30, 2021, after posting the $50,000 bond.

 On May 10, 2022, Dick was arrested for felony sexual battery of a man in Orange County, California.
 The case was later dropped when the accuser refused to cooperate with local police.

-In October 2022, Dick was arrested for felony burglary, allegedly of power tools.
+In October of 2022, Dick was arrested for felony burglary, allegedly of power tools.

 Dick was again arrested in January 2023 for public intoxication and failure to register as a sex offender in Lake Elsinore, California.